 JEFFREY S. KOB

-Jeffrey S. Kob is a securities litigation and arbitration attorney with legal experience spanning the last 30 years, as a clerk to two federal judges, as a FINRA arbitrator, as an SEC enforcement attorney, as general counsel to a large independent broker-dealer and in private practice as trial counsel to various broker-dealers and registered representatives.
-His securities and trial background make Mr. Kob uniquely qualified to handle a variety of securities related issues.
+Jeffrey S. Kob is a securities litigation and arbitration attorney with legal experience spanning the last 40 years, as a clerk to two Federal Judges, as a FINRA arbitrator, as an SEC enforcement attorney, as general counsel to a large independent broker-dealer and as trial/regulatory counsel to various broker-dealers and registered representatives across the country.
+Mr. Kob is uniquely qualified to handle a variety of securities matters, due to the breadth of his securities and trial experience.

-After departing the SEC, Mr. Kob was selected to be general counsel to one of the nation’s first independent contractor broker-dealers, First Affiliated Securities, Inc. (FAS), based in San Diego.
-Mr. Kob oversaw all aspects of FAS’ legal department including interfacing with the NASD and federal and state regulators and managing the firm’s securities arbitration and litigation caseload, in addition to the usual functions of a general counsel in an operating corporation.
+Mr. Kob left the SEC to become the general counsel to one of the nation’s first independent contractor broker-dealers, First Affiliated Securities, Inc. (FAS), based in San Diego.
+Mr. Kob oversaw all aspects of FAS’ legal department including interfacing with NASD (at the time), federal and state regulators and managing the firm’s securities arbitration and litigation caseload.
+Mr. Kob also oversaw FAS’s general corporate matters.

-Leaving the in-house general counsel position at FAS to enter private practice, Mr. Kob joined a securities litigation firm based in downtown San Diego, where he represented numerous broker-dealers and their associated persons in various arbitration and court forums around the country.
-While continuing to counsel independent broker-dealers, Mr. Kob and his partners participated in select plaintiff’s cases against larger broker-dealers that resulted in over $40 million dollars in recoveries.
-Between his time in the industry and in private practice, Mr. Kob has amassed more than 30 years of securities arbitration and litigation defense experience.
+After his stint in-house, Mr. Kob joined a securities litigation firm in downtown San Diego, He represented numerous broker-dealers and their associated persons in various arbitration and court forums around the country.
+While continuing to counsel independent broker-dealers, Mr. Kob and his partners participated in select plaintiff’s cases against other securities professionals that resulted in over $40 million in recoveries.
+Between his time in the industry and in private practice, Mr. Kob has amassed more than 40 years of securities arbitration and litigation defense experience.

 Historic Bank of Coronado Building